abogoyavlensky/automigrate/README.md

 ```

 *The downside of that approach could be a lack of ability to use a common config for a project.
-In the future there could be more convenient options for configuration if needed.*
+In the future there could be more convenient options for configuration.*

 ## Roadmap